 What not to expect from these devices:

 Instant texting just like your phone.
-They are simply not that fast (inReach paired with your phone comes closest due to the ease of composing messages).
+It won’t happen.
+They are simply not that fast.

 Works from anywhere.
 They don’t.
 Poor sky view severely limits performance.
 In a vehicle or aircraft, the device must be in the windshield and oriented correctly to work properly.
-In a building, expect poor to non-existent reliability.
+In a building, expect reduced or even non-existent functionality.

-Either one of these devices would be a good choice.
+Strictly for messaging, either one of these devices would be a good choice.
 They are not the same, but considering their main functions, sending and receiving messages and distress signalling, they each do their jobs well.
+If reliable tracking is your priority, choose inReach or Spot Gen 3 or 4.